roddy/drools-and-cucumber/README.md

 # drools-and-cucumber
 This is a demo application demonstrating how to use Cucumber (BDD) with Drools business rules.

+This is a toy project that contains business logic regarding an imaginary application dealing with aliens, spaceships, and outer space piracy.
+It only contains the business logic part of the application, which is encapsulated in a [JBoss Drools](http://www.drools.org/) business rules engine.
+There is also some Java code, but that is limited to the input objects for the rules.

 ## What is this?

 This is the beginning of a sort of "Space Pirate" game.
 It uses Drools to do some validation and calculation (eg.